AI

 Frequently asked questions

 Is Copilot Cowork available in the Netherlands and the EU?
 Yes.
-Cowork is available in the Netherlands and the EU for organizations enrolled in the Microsoft 365 Copilot Frontier program.
+Cowork is generally available, including in the Netherlands and the EU.
+You need a Microsoft 365 Copilot license and usage-based billing (Copilot Credits) enabled in the Microsoft 365 admin center.

 What can Copilot Cowork skills do?
 Cowork ships with 13 built-in skills across communication, documents, calendar, research and automation.
 You can also add up to 20 custom skills by placing a `SKILL.md` file in `/Documents/Cowork/Skills/` on OneDrive.